My Body Theme for Preschool! A theme to help your preschoolers learn about their bodies.

 Name a body part and tell them to walk around with the bean bag on that part (elbow, head, foot, belly, back!).

-Click the picture to the right to see more about my FAVORITE bean bag CD!
+This--RIGHT HERE-- is my ALL time FAVORITE bean bag CD!
 Track # 4, "How Many Ways" is a great track for this activity!

 Book Suggestions for the Library